mreider/simple-app-injection/README.md

 It is possible to run the mutating webhook locally on [minikube](https://minikube.sigs.k8s.io/docs/start/) k8s cluster

+### To Do

-To do: rebuild the docker image
+- Rebuild the docker image and push to your dockerhub
+- Add a valid network zone in `deployment.yaml`